marcusgia2505/classEx_doc/docs/Programming.rst

 Function to save variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to retrieve variables, those variables have to be stored before.
-For decision inputs this happens automatically.
-If you want to retrieve variables defined or used in the subjects program, you have to save them before by using the following function:
+If you want to retrieve variables, those variables have to be stored beforehand.
+For decision inputs, this happens automatically.
+If you want to retrieve variables defined or used in the subjects program, you have to save them beforehand by using the following function:

 :php:`$save('varname', $value, $roundselected = $round);`